shabegom/buttons/docs/content/pages/home.md

 ---
 This will eventually be the documentation site for the amazing [Obsidian](https://obisidian.md) plugin [Buttons](https://github.com/shabegom/buttons)

-R﻿ight now it is pretty empty.
+R﻿ight now, it is pretty empty.
 Want to help fill it out?
-Contact shabegom in the OMG Dsicord.
+Contact shabegom in the OMG Discord.